Gossip spreads like wildfire after Tony and Adriana get into a car accident,

 Blundetto comes to Tony’s place to warn him that Chris has gone over the edge, he’s become a threat to Tony.
 (After delivering this warning, Blundetto steps away to use the bathroom; even amidst the heightening drama and danger, the fuckin’ regularness of life is ever-present on The Sopranos.
 I can’t think of another TV show in which characters having to take a piss is so routinely depicted.)

 Chris comes to the Bing and empties his clip into Tony’s Suburban.
-He storms into the strip joint, where Super Bowl champ (and New Jerseyite) Tony Siragusa restrains him.
+He storms into the strip joint, looking to do more damage but gets restrained by Super Bowl champ (and New Jerseyite) Tony Siragusa.
 The previous episode featured a bevy of famous faces, including another NFL guy, Lawrence Taylor.
 Now we can add “Goose” to the list:

-Siragusa is obviously not playing himself, he’s playing soldier “Frankie Cortese.”
-As Frankie restrains Chris, club manager Silvio is able to get control of the situation.
+Siragusa is obviously not playing himself, he is playing soldier “Frankie Cortese.”
+While Frankie restrains Chris, club manager Silvio gets control of the situation, reassuring the Bing patrons that everything is okay.
 Thank God he had his trusty bullhorn nearby.

 (Seeing Silvio now makes me realize that I could include Stevie Van Zandt into the list of famous faces.
 Van Zandt is no acting genius, but he inhabits the role of Silvio so naturally that we almost forget that he was primarily known for being a musician before The Sopranos came along.
 Chase gives us clever reminders of Van Zandt’s musical accomplishments, however, lest we completely forget: earlier in the episode, at the Crazy Horse office, Tony hears the song “Come For Me” and asks Adriana which band is playing on stage and she replies, “It’s called The Lost Boys.
 Sil’s been raggin’ on me all week for me to play them here.
 Their manager or somebody owes him money.”
 In case you missed the joke, the Lost Boys is Steven Van Zandt’s garage band.)